 One idea is for them to spend this time baking a birthday cake with their caretaker for their new baby brother or sister.
 Take them to the store before the birth to buy ingredients and special decorations.
 Then, they can bring the finished cake home with them or to the hospital when they meet their new sibling for the first time.

 Children may also enjoy making a card, picture, banner, or other items during the birth to welcome their new sibling.
 Be sure to ask them for ideas and involve them in the preparations.

 Build a stash of quiet, entertaining new books and toys to give them during the first few weeks after the baby is born.
 The new baby will be getting all kinds of new gifts.
-Gathering some things before the birth to have on hand for your older children not only includes them in present time but also becomes a way of entertaining them so you can get some much-needed downtime.
+Gathering some things before the birth to have on hand for your older children not only includes them now but also becomes a way of entertaining them so you can get some much-needed downtime.
 The gifts don’t have to be expensive.
 A new box of crayons and a coloring book, or a new toy car is often all it takes to get you a few hours of peace and help them feel included in the celebration.

 Even with all of these preparations and more, your older children will likely still have an “adjustment period” after their new baby brother or sister is born.
 With some care and consideration, you can ease your child into the world of being a big sibling and help your entire family build stronger bonds in the process.